 Designed to associate custom styles or semantics to running pieces of content inside a text block (paragraph).
 Inline labels play the equivalent role for PageSeeder as “character” or “inline” styles play in traditional publishing or word processing systems.

-In PageSeeder terminology, ‘list’ should be interpreted as the generic description for ordered (<nlist>) or unordered (<list>) items (<item>) in a document, not as the programming term for a type of data structure.
+In PageSeeder terminology, ‘list’ is interpreted as the generic description for ordered (<nlist>) or unordered (<list>) items (<item>) in a document, not as the programming term for a type of data structure.

 MathML is intended to facilitate the use and re-use of mathematical and scientific content on the Web.
-It is supported for display and storage in PageSeeder (see following).
+It is supported for display and storage in PageSeeder.

 The groups that a user is a member of, determine the content they can see.
 The role attached to each specific group membership, determines the functionality the user has.
 Membership and role for any group is unrelated to what it might be on any other group.

 Support for converting PSML documents to DOCX and DOCX to PSML is a standard feature of PageSeeder.
-Available under the export action icon on the Document -> Browse page, there is a standard conversion that processes any PSML document without modification.
+Available when viewing a document, there is a standard conversion that processes any PSML document without modification.

-A group with property that assigns the role of moderator to a member.
+A group with the role of moderator assigned to a member.
 PageSeeder then directs different transactions to the nominated individual for approval.
-Transactions that can be moderated are: anyone applying to join the group, comments being posted to members, and whether a document is allowed to advance a value of status or workflow.
+Transactions that can be moderated are: anyone applying to join the group or comments being posted to members.

 When certain events occur on the PageSeeder server, email notifications are sent to members.
 Who is notified and when depends on the options of the event and the notification settings for the member in a particular group.